 The Commonwealth tax-to-GDP ratio fell four percentage points to 20 per cent during the GFC, and, although its expected to return to around 22.8 per cent over the next few years, its still one percentage point lower than the average in the pre-crisis commodity boom.

-That represents about $17 billion a year in revenue that will no longer be received.
 This structural change in receipts means there is an added imperative to be disciplined with the use of Commonwealth resources.

 Australia faces greater demands for services and fewer taxpayers to fund them in the years ahead with an ageing population.